Back to SwitchBot Guides

 Common Causes

-• Calibration data drifted after manual override
+• Calibration not re-saved after a manual change

 Most fixes happen in the first 3 steps.